Ted Greene: Career

+Teaching and Educational Approach

 Although Greene is often regarded as a jazz musician, he played many musical styles.
-He was known to guitarists for his role as a music educator, which included private teaching, seminars at the Guitar Institute of Technology, columns for Guitar Player magazine, and his instructional books on harmony, chord melody, and single-note soloing.
+He was widely known for his personalized teaching approach, offering thousands of one-on-one lessons throughout his career.
+He created highly detailed handwritten notes for each student, covering topics such as chord melody, voice leading, and adapting keyboard harmony for guitar.
+Greene encouraged students to focus more on harmonic and inner voice leadings rather than solely relying on scale patterns.
+His accumulation of notes, transcriptions, and analyses were later digitized and made available online as the Ted Greene Archives.
+He also provided seminars at the Guitar Institute of Technology, columns for Guitar Player magazine, and his instructional books on harmony, chord melody, and single-note soloing.
 A voracious reader of almost any book on music theory, especially from the common practice period (circa 1600–1900) he distilled complex concepts regarding the structure of western music and would write out more accessible versions for students to understand (handed out to students in the form of lesson "sheets"), often applying keyboard concepts to the guitar.
 For example, many transcriptions of the chorales of J. S. Bach would be re-written for guitar with useful analysis applicable to any musical setting.

 He would also make occasional live appearances at clubs in the San Fernando Valley, usually playing a Fender Telecaster.

 Greene typically worked as a vocal accompanist, which he preferred because he found group settings restrictive.
 While he was a sought-after session musician, he derived much of his income from tutoring.
 He wrote several influential books on the subject of jazz guitar performance and theory: Chord Chemistry, Modern Chord Progressions: Jazz and Classical Voicings for Guitar, and the two-volume Jazz Guitar: Single Note Soloing.
 Published in 1971, Chord Chemistry became widely regarded as a foundational jazz guitar harmony known for its complex catalog of chord voicings.